Common Reasons for Seeking Care

 Respiratory infections are the chief reason students seek urgent care services.
 Since this is one of those conditions which usually resolve by itself within about a week, most people can watch their temperature, rest more, and use home remedies for symptomatic relief.
 If these measures do not seem to help or student has asthma symptoms, temperature over 100 degrees, shortness of breath, difficulty swallowing fluids, increasing pain in ears or sinus area, overwhelming fatigue or stiff neck, the student should be evaluated by a health care professional in a timely manner consistent with severity of symptoms.

-Contact our office to add a flu shot to your appointment.
+Contact our office to add a flu shot to your appointment, during the fall and winter flu seasons

 Sexually transmitted infections